nens/threedi-modelchecker/rfc/0002-migrations.md

 increasing number, starting with ``0200`` to avoid confusion with the legacy South migrations.

-The ``env.py`` implements methods to connect to the database and to execute migrations.
-This is possibly not necessary (to be investigated) because we will manage connections ourselves through the existing ``ThreediDatabase`` class.
+The ``env.py`` implements the method ``run_migrations_online`` that runs migration on a given database connection.

-This also goes for the ``alembic.ini`` file (containing things like database address).
-We should define this from the code.
+The ``alembic.ini`` file normally contains settings for the database connection, we should define this from the code (except autogenerate settings if necessary)

 The ``script.py.mako`` is a template for new revisions.
 See next section.